Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

-As for the algorithms, the results show that the performance of our heuristic TSC-DSATUR is fairly similar to that of ALHSO.
-From this result we can conclude that the use of the heuristic algorithm TSC-DSATUR is very advisable, as it is able to obtain results that are very close to those obtained by the nonlinear optimizer ALHSO but with lower computation requirements.
-If we compare both algorithms in more detail, and in general, we can conclude that TSC-DSATUR performs better than ALHSO for lower values of $p$, but the opposite effect arises for higher values of $p$, as the complexity of the graph increases.
-This behavior is due to the fact that ALHSO deals better with complex nonlinear problems.
-Furthermore, the standard deviations are noticeable lower in ALHSO than in TSC-DSATUR.
+If we compare both algorithms in more detail, and in general, we can conclude that the performance of TSC-DSATUR in comparison to PSO decreases as the complexity of the graph increases, i.e., as $p$ increases, being fairly similar both performances when $p=0.9$.
+This is due to the fact that PSO deals better with complex nonlinear problems.
+Furthermore, the standard deviations are noticeable lower in PSO than in TSC-DSATUR.
 As expected, the values obtained for the random algorithm are always much worse than the other approaches.
 In particular, it is interesting to see that for $k=4$ and $k=6$ the random algorithm achieves results very close to the theoretical bound, while with the highest number of colors that approach is worse than the bound.
-Finally, we observe that the gap between the theoretical upper bound and the best values obtained gets narrower as the graph includes more edges.

-Furthermore, we can identify a linear trend between the achieved maximum interference $T_k(G,W)$ and the expected average degree of the graphs, given by~$np$.
-This trend is shown in Figs.~\ref{fig:TSC_k4}, \ref{fig:TSC_k6} and~\ref{fig:TSC_k11}, respectively, for $k$ equal to 4, 6 and 11 colors.
-An interesting consequence of this trend is that, if we want to obtain the best performance overlooking issues like the computation cost, we could use the expected average degree~$np$ in the graph to select whether to use ALHSO or TSC-DSATUR for a given specific scenario, since the intersection of the corresponding trend lines gives us the~$np$ threshold beyond which the nonlinear optimizer outperforms our heuristic.
+It is very interesting to inspect the results also in terms of the expected average degree of the graphs, given by~$np$, as it is shown in Figure~\ref{fig:np_TSC}.
+In Figures~\ref{fig:np_4}-\ref{fig:np_11} we can identify a linear trend between the achieved maximum interference $T_k(G,W)$ and the expected average degree of the graphs for $k$ equal to 4, 6 and 11 colors, respectively.
+Finally, in Figure~\ref{fig:np_timesTSC} we show how the quotient between the running times between PSO and TSC-DSATUR decreases as $np$ increases.

+Regarding \textsc{Chromatic Spectrum Coloring}, Table~\ref{tab:results_bounds_CSC} shows the value of the tight theoretical bound given in Theorem~\ref{theorem:CSCbound} and the gap, for the graphs considered, between the best experimental result and the theoretical bound.
+The main conclusion is that the gap for the theoretical upper bound again gets narrower when the complexity of the graph increases.